LB-642

 Plain Language

-In connection with an ongoing investigation, the AG may require a deployer (or its contracted third party) to produce its risk management policy, impact assessments, and associated records within 90 days.
-Disclosures to the AG are not public records under Nebraska's public records law, and deployers may designate materials as proprietary or trade secret.
-This requires deployers to maintain documentation in a form that can be produced to the AG on demand.
+In connection with an ongoing investigation, the Attorney General may require a deployer (or its contracted third party) to produce its risk management policy, impact assessments, and related records within 90 days.
+Disclosures are not public records and deployers may designate materials as proprietary or trade secret.
+This is a responsive disclosure obligation — triggered by AG demand, not a proactive filing requirement.

 Statutory Text